-With some nonsteroidal anti-inflammatory drugs, there exists the potential for increased bleeding due to interference with thrombocyte aggregation.
-There have been reports that flurbiprofen sodium ophthalmic solution may cause increased bleeding of ocular tissues (including hyphemas) in conjunction with ocular surgery.
+With some non-steroidal anti-inflammatory drugs, there exists the potential for increased bleeding time due to interference with thrombocyte aggregation.
+There have been reports that flurbiprofen sodium ophthalmic solution 0.03% may cause increased bleeding of ocular tissues (including hyphemas) in conjunction with ocular surgery.

 Patients should be instructed to avoid allowing the tip of the bottle to contact the eye or surrounding structures because this could cause the tip to become contaminated by common bacteria known to cause ocular infections.
 Serious damage to the eye and subsequent loss of vision may result from using contaminated solutions.

 To avoid the potential for cross-contamination, the patient should be advised to use one bottle for each eye with bilateral ocular surgery.
 The use of the same bottle of eye drops for both eyes is not recommended with ocular surgery.